Rampachodavaram Assembly constituency

-Rampachodavaram is a Scheduled Tribe reserved constituency in Alluri Sitharama Raju district of Andhra Pradesh that elects representatives to the Andhra Pradesh Legislative Assembly in India.
+Rampachodavaram is a Scheduled Tribe reserved constituency in Polavaram district of Andhra Pradesh that elects representatives to the Andhra Pradesh Legislative Assembly in India.
 It is one of the seven assembly segments of Araku Lok Sabha constituency.

 Miriyala Sirisha Devi is the current MLA of the constituency, having won the 2024 Andhra Pradesh Legislative Assembly election from Telugu Desam Party.
 As of 2019, there are a total of 260,323 electors in the constituency.
 The constituency was established in 2008, as per the Delimitation Orders (2008).

 Mandals

 The eleven mandals that form the assembly constituency are: